artLoopLogo_2018.png

 Tel: 302-656-7304

-Artists: Kathy Ruck and other members of the Studio Group
+Artists: Artist Kass Morin Freeman and other artists of the Howard Pyle Studio

-Join us for the Art Loop reception from 5- 7:30pm with live music by Josh Hendrix, free refreshments and admission.
+Join us for the Art Loop reception from 5- 7:30pm with refreshments and free admission.

 WEST SIDE